ZeitHeld/ap-manual-chantelise/README.md

 - Shop Shuffle
   - Bought Items are Shuffled (Aira's Shop, Familiar Forest Merchant, Survival Dungeon as a Choice)
 - Shop Sell Unlocks
   - Sell Certain Items to unlock something that then can appear in the shop!
-(Currently needs a better implementation)
 - Fish Trading
   - Trade in Caught Fish to the Fisherman for a randomized Reward!
-- (Some) Story Events and other Flags
+- Story Events and other Flags
 - Fishasnity
   - Catch a fish for the first time for a randomized reward!
 - Stagesanity